161chihuahuas/kadence/tutorials/transport-adapters.md

-Kadence does not impose any particular transport layer, which makes it very flexible for applying to many use cases.
-As far as Kadence is concerned, a valid transport adapter is any `objectMode` [`DuplexStream`](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that exposes a `listen()` method.
+Dusk does not impose any particular transport layer, which makes it very flexible for applying to many use cases.
+As far as Dusk is concerned, a valid transport adapter is any `objectMode` [`DuplexStream`](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that exposes a `listen()` method.

-Kadence ships with UDP and HTTP(S) transports so you don't need to implement a transport adapter yourself to get started.
+Dusk ships with UDP and HTTP(S) transports so you don't need to implement a transport adapter yourself to get started.
 If your network layer needs are not met by these, check out the interface for {@link AbstractNode~transport}.